Coronavirus and hearing loss

 Coronavirus and mental health

 People dealing with undiagnosed hearing loss are typically already dealing with mental health issues.
 The anxiety related to trying to hear in a crowded room, and the stress of possibly being embarrassed by misinterpreting what is said, is already challenging enough.
-Add the additional apprehension we all feel during the COVID-19 pandemic and anxiety levels can skyrocket.
+Add the additional apprehension we all feel during the COVID-19… Click To Tweet